microsoft/BotBuilder-CognitiveServices/CSharp/Samples/LuisActions/README.md

 You can find the JSON file to recreate the app into your own subscription here: [LUIS_MODEL.json](../LUIS_MODEL.json).

-#### Microsoft.Cognitive.LUIS.ActionBinding project
+#### Microsoft.Bot.Builder.CognitiveServices.LuisActionBinding project

 At this project you can find the core stuff to implement LUIS action binding and react to LUIS intents within your own apps.
-Each LUIS action should implement an [ILuisAction](Microsoft.Cognitive.LUIS.ActionBinding/ILuisAction.cs) interface which is the basic contract for action binding implementation that are recognized by the [LuisActionResolver](Microsoft.Cognitive.LUIS.ActionBinding/LuisActionResolver.cs) when an intent should be handled and fulfilled.
+Each LUIS action should implement an [ILuisAction](Microsoft.Bot.Builder.CognitiveServices.LuisActionBinding/ILuisAction.cs) interface which is the basic contract for action binding implementation that are recognized by the [LuisActionResolver](Microsoft.Bot.Builder.CognitiveServices.LuisActionBinding/LuisActionResolver.cs) when an intent should be handled and fulfilled.

 ````C#
 public interface ILuisAction